simeononsecurity/simeononsecurity.ch/content/articles/anatomy-of-a-cyber-attack_-how-hackers-breach-defenses/index.en.md

 * Brute force attacks rely on the sheer computational power of modern computers to try millions or even billions of password combinations in a short amount of time.
 * Hackers often use automated tools or scripts to carry out brute force attacks, making the process more efficient and less labor-intensive.
-* To protect against brute force attacks, it is important to use strong, complex passwords that are not easily guessable.
+* To protect against brute force attacks, it is important to use strong, complex passwords that aren't easily guessable.
 This includes using a combination of uppercase and lowercase letters, numbers, and special characters.

 > Tip: Implementing account lockout policies can also help mitigate the risk of brute force attacks by temporarily locking an account after a certain number of failed login attempts.